clbarnes/jeiss-convert/README.md

 Convert a Jeiss FIBSEM .dat file into a standard HDF5 group (which may be the container's root), preserving all known metadata as group attributes.
-Additionally stores the raw header and footer bytes as uint8 arrays (under keys "_header" and "_footer" respectively), the version string of the conversion tool ("_dat2hdf5_version").
+Additionally stores the version string of the conversion tool ("_dat2hdf5_version").
 If the full contents of the .dat were written to HDF5 successfully, the field "_conversion_complete" will exist and be True.
 The length of the original .dat file is stored in "_dat_nbytes", and its filename or path can optionally be written in "_dat_filename".
 Each channel which exists is stored as a dataset within the group named "AI1", "AI2", ..., based on the original base-1 channel index ("AI" stands for "Analogue Input").
 Channel datasets optionally store the minimum and maximum values as attributes "min" and "max".
 Datasets may optionally be chunked, compressed, and/or have other filters applied.
-Lastly, additional metadata from a CSV indexed by acquisition date and time can be included as attributes on an empty "additional_metadata" subgroup.
+Also stores the raw header and footer bytes as uint8 array datasets (under names "_header" and "_footer" respectively), Lastly, additional metadata from a CSV indexed by acquisition date and time can be included as attributes on an empty "additional_metadata" subgroup.

 positional arguments:
   dat                   Path to a .dat file